Fortnite-API/py-wrapper/docs/migrating.rst

     *   - Old Method
         - New Method
     *   - ``client.aes.fetch()``
-        - :meth:`fortnite_api.FortniteAPI.fetch_aes`
+        - :meth:`fortnite_api.Client.fetch_aes`

-Of course, the same applies to the SyncFortniteAPI client.
-The methods are the same, but they are synchronous and under the :class:`fortnite_api.SyncFortniteAPI` client instead.
+Of course, the same applies to the SyncClient client.
+The methods are the same, but they are synchronous and under the :class:`fortnite_api.SyncClient` client instead.

 News
 ----